piedoom/doomy.org/content/2022-02-22-creating-an-audio-plugin-with-rust/index.md

 +++
-title = "Creating a Rust VST plugin in 2022 part 1: Getting started" author = "doomy" date = 2022-02-21
+title = "Creating an audio plugin with Rust in 2022: Part 1 — Getting started" author = "doomy" date = 2022-02-21
 description = "Creating an audio plugin with the Rust programming language"